-You'll need to deduct RLWT for the property sale if:
+You'll need to deduct RLWT from the property sale profit if the:

-- the seller purchased the property on or after 1 October 2015 through to 28 March 2018 inclusive and owned it for less than two years
+- seller acquired the property on or after 1 October 2015 through to 28 March 2018 inclusive and sold it within 2 years

-- the seller purchased the property on or after 29 March 2018 and owned it for less than five years
+- seller acquired the property on or after 29 March 2018 through to 26 March 2021 inclusive and sold it within 5 years

-- the property disposed of is New Zealand residential land
+- property disposed of is New Zealand residential land

 - seller is an offshore RLWT person.

 How to check if RLWT needs deducting

 You cannot deduct RLWT without a signed residential land withholding tax declaration - IR1101 and supporting documents from the seller.
 You'll need the same for companies, trusts and limited partnerships.